hamiltonrichard/WSL_Notes/DataRecovery.md

 ### Copying the VHDX file to a New Location (Optional)

-I didn't want to work on the origional VXDF file so I copied to a different location.
+I didn't want to work on the origional VHDX file so I copied to a different location.
 This is optional.
-In my case I created a wsl and wsl_images directory in my home directory and copied the image to wsl_images:
+I chose to create a _wsl_ and _wsl_mages_ subdirectory in my home directory:

 ```bash
 mkdir wsl wsl_images/